How to Homestead If You’re Flat-out Broke

 Rabbits are a wonderful homestead animal and can be very inexpensive to raise.
 You may want to have a few around just for their manure, but some people like to raise and sell as pets or raise meat rabbits for food.

-To feed rabbits cheaply, you need to make sure not to make any sudden changes in diet, but slowly incorporate new foods.
+To feed rabbits cheaply, make sure not to make any sudden changes in diet, but slowly incorporate new foods.
 Hay is great feed for rabbits, as well as some weeds, carrot tops, and fruits and vegetables.

 In good weather, you might want to consider housing your rabbits in a rabbit tractor so they can feed on fresh and free grass.